Robustifying Conditional Portfolio Decisions via Optimal Transport: Implications for Contextual Two-stage Stochastic Linear programs

 In the case that $r(\cdot,\beta)$ is non-increasing for all $\beta$, such as for the CVaR formulation, one can obtain a conservative approximation for problem \eqref{eq:stochastic-opt} by employing linear decision rules.
 Namely,

 as long as

 since in this case $h(y,\alpha)\geq c^\top(\upsilon+{\Upsilon}Y)$.

 It is therefore not surprising that Propositions~\ref{prop:mean-cvar-reform} and~\ref{prop:mean-cvar-reform-2} have natural extensions to provide conservative approximation models in the form of second-order cone and semi-definite programs.
-As an example, Proposition~\ref{prop:mean-cvar-reform} can be extended to the following.
+For example, Proposition~\ref{prop:mean-cvar-reform} can be extended to the following.

 \begin{corollary}[Mean-CVaR TSLP for single fiber set] Suppose that $\ell$ is the mean-CVaR loss function of the form $\ell(y, \alpha, \beta)=-\eta h(y,\alpha) + \beta+ \frac{1}{\tau} (-h(y,\alpha) - \beta)^+$, $\gamma = 0$, $\eps \in (0, 1]$ and $\rho > \rho_{\min}(x_0, 0, \eps)$.
 Suppose in addition that $\mc X = \R^n$, $\mc Y $ is polyhedral, $\DD_{\mc X}(x,\wh x) = \|x-\wh x\|^2$ and $\DD_{\mc Y}(y,\wh y) = \|y-\wh y\|_2^2$.
 The distributionally robust two-stage stochastic linear program with side information is conservatively approximated by the second-order cone program \be \right\} \forall i \in [N]\\ & e_k^\top(A\alpha+B\upsilon) + \delta^*((\Upsilon^\top B^\top - C^\top) e_k|\mathcal{Y})\leq 0 \qquad\forall k\in[K], \end{array} \ee where $e_k$ is the $k$-th column of the identity matrix, and $\delta^*(z|\mathcal{Y})\Let\sup_{y\in\mathcal{Y}} z^\top y$ is a linear programming representable support function of $\mathcal{Y}$. \end{corollary}